GSA/challenges-and-prizes/1085-veterans-employment-challenge.md

 <h4>Federal Government Needs</h4>
 <ul>
 <li>Access to a feedback loop to learn more about matches made, types of users, most useful feature, and other raw data to inform Federal program efforts and ultimately track outcomes, including employment that is initiated beyond 180 days, wage rates, and/or retention statistics.</li>
-<li>Ability to fold in/link to existing government data efforts (e.g., Oak Ridge National Laboratory project) when they reach maturity.</li>
+<li>Ability to fold in/link to existing government data efforts when they reach maturity.</li>
 </ul>

 <!-- Prizes start -->